londelec/leandcxmlman/source/sections/Modbusma/TimeSettings.rst

 ^^^^^^^^^^^^

 Time settings node is used to construct a message for synchronizing Modbus device's clock.
-Modbus communication standard doesn't define a specific function for the pupose of time synchronization, :lectext1:`Write Multiple registers [16]` is normally used.
+Modbus communication standard doesn't define a specific function for the purpose of time synchronization, :lectext1:`Write Multiple registers [16]` is normally used.
 However encoding of the date and time in Modbus registers varies greatly from one device to another.
 Attributes of the :ref:`<ref-ModbusmaTimeSettings>` node below enable to build a custom Modbus message